daniegr/EfficientPose/README.md

 | OpenPose [(Cao et al.)](https://arxiv.org/abs/1812.08008) | 368x368 | 25.94M | 160.36G | 87.6 | 22.8 | 88.8 | 22.5 |

 *All models were trained with similar optimization procedure and the precision was evaluated on the single-person [MPII benchmark](http://human-pose.mpi-inf.mpg.de/) in terms of PCK<sub>h</sub>@50 and PCK<sub>h</sub>@10.
 Due to restriction in number of attempts on MPII test, only EfficientPose RT and IV, and the baseline method OpenPose were officially evaluated.*

+## Guidelines

+To achieve the optimal precision provided by the software, please adhere to the following three principles:
+1. *Ensure there is only one person present in the image/video*
+2. *Ensure that the full body of the person is clearly visible, and near the centre of the image/video frame*
+3. *Avoid that the subject is occluded by other objects, even partial occlusion is discouraged*

+## Acknowledgement

+The work is conducted as a collaboration between the [Department of Neuromedicine and Movement Science](https://www.ntnu.edu/inb) and the [Department of Computer Science](https://www.ntnu.edu/idi) at the [Norwegian University of Science and Technology](https://www.ntnu.edu/).
+State-of-the-art computational infrastructure is provided by the [Norwegian Open AI Lab](https://www.ntnu.edu/ailab).
+We are also greatful to Data Scientist [Pavel Yakubovskiy](https://github.com/qubvel/efficientnet) for his contribution in making EfficientNet models more widely available; this provided a great starting point for our research.